-As at 31 March, 2021, the Company has only one class of equity shares and has reasonable debt.
-The Company's net debt consists interest bearing borrowings.
+As at 31 March, 2023, the Company has only one class of equity shares.
 Consequent to such capital structure, there are no externally imposed capital requirements.
 In order to maintain or achieve an optimal capital structure, the Company allocates its capital for distribution as dividend or re-investment into business based on its long term financial plans.